Fun activities for kids fill the school day AND those glorious days off!

 Hot dogs, apple pie and baseball have become favorites so maybe you'd like to learn to make an apple pie or teach the little ones to play catch and teach the older ones the rules of baseball.
 If you are decorating or sending notes to family and friends use our flag coloring pages with some Betsy Ross and other flag motifs on our world coloring pages.
 We have firecrackers and other patriotic worksheets on our Fourth of July Coloring Pages.

 Fun summer activities are a natural, too.
 If we can simply make time to get outside to see what is growing, tend to the garden, or pick veggies for a cool salad; we have so many opportunities for delighting the children with outdoor activities like fun summer activities with a Baltimore orioles nest and oriole feeder.
-Cool indoor activities for kids can include printing our sports coloring pages, farm animal coloring pages and other summer coloring sheets for Father's Day gifts from toddlers and preschoolers.
+Cool indoor activities for kids can include printing our sports, farm animal, boating, and other summer coloring pages for Father's Day gifts from toddlers and preschoolers.

 Winter activities for kids don't only have to be inside, although tiny children will be very happy if you bring a little bit of the outside to them; and you won't have to take the time necessary to bundle them for the weather.
 Most little ones enjoy winter coloring pages, but watch all that white space!
 Many winter coloring pages should keep in mind that white scenery can frustrate little ones, use them as a teaching moment.
 On the other hand, we have a child who would stack the crayons to make houses rather than color pictures and she's still dismayed at the idea of using construction paper and coloring pages.
 Today she's an accomplished graphics artist with her own website now so vary your artistic activities for kids.